SassyFatCat/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

-    The difference between .forEach and .map is simply that within the Array.prototype.map there is a .forEach function that executes the callback function within .map(callback-is-here) on each element of the array preceding the array-is-here.map(), and then pushes each element to a new array (this occurs under the hood within the prototype) and then when the .forEach and push are completed, it returns a new array.
+    The difference between .forEach and .map is simply that within the Array.prototype.map there is a .forEach function that executes the callback function within .map(callback-is-here) on each element of the array preceding the array-is-here.map(), and then pushes each element to a new array (this occurs under the hood within the prototype) and then when the .forEach and push are completed, it returns the new array.

     .forEach essentially does less than .map, and only iterates over each item in the array which is referenced behind the .forEach(), executing the callback function on each element